ArctosDB/documentation-wiki/_documentation/accession.markdown

 `Accn .
 Accn_Status VARCHAR2(20) not null`

-Status indicates whether or not the accession is cataloged.
-"Complete" indicates that the disposition of specimens can be determined from individual specimen records.
-"In process" indicates that at least some of the material is still being stored and labeled by accession number.
+Accession Status indicates whether or not the accession is cataloged.
+Values are controlled by a <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=ctaccn_status" class="external">code table</a>.

-### How Obtained
+### Type

 `Accn .
 Accn_Type VARCHAR2(35) not null`

-This describes the means of acquiring the specimens, such as "field collection," "gift," "salvaged," or "purchased."
-Vocabulary is controlled by a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctAccn_Type).
+Accession Type describes the means of acquisition.
+Values are controlled by a <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=ctaccn_type" class="external">code table</a>.

 ### Nature of Material